Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-This kernel achieves `DRAM Throughput [%]	33.78`, which is 63.72% larger than the previous one.
+This approach improves the DRAM Throughput to 33.78%, a significant 63.72% increase over the previous method.

-The overall throughput is 96.51GB/s, which is 37.87% better than the previous one(70GB/s).
+The overall throughput reaches 96.51GB/s, demonstrating 37.87% enhancement from the 70GB/s achieved earlier.

-### Tiled reduction with warp_shlf {#tiled-reduction-with-warp-shlf}
+### Tiled Reduction with Warp Shuffle {#tiled-reduction-with-warp-shuffle}

-The modern GPU supports threads within a warp to exchange data directly instead of shared memory, which should be much faster by eliminating the shared memory read/write.
+Modern GPUs facilitate direct data exchange within a warp, bypassing the need for shared memory.

-The following function helps to do a reduction on a single warp.
+The function below demonstrates how to conduct a reduction within a single warp using the warp shuffle instruction, as highlighted in the book &lt;Professional CUDA C Programming&gt;.

 ```C++
 // using warp shuffle instruction